CMSSNU/SKNanoAnalyzer/README.md

 ### Skimming mode
 By passing --skimming_mode, SKFlat.py will submit the jobs for the skimming mode.
 In this mode, the jobs will create the output in `$SKNANO_RUN[2,3]_NANOAODPATH/Era/[Data,MC]/Skim/$USERNAME` directory, Instead of submit hadd layer in DAG, *PostProc* layer will add in the DAG.

 If your analyzer has name that starts with "Skim_", you will be asked to be enable the skimming mode.
 If you choose to enable the skimming mode, then skimming mode will be activated.
 Of course you can manually activate the skimming mode by passing --skimming_mode flag.

 PostProc layer will create the Skimmed sample folder and will creat the skimTreeInfo.json file and dedicated json that saves the information of the skimmed samples under $SKNANO_DATA/era/Sample/Skim directory.
-Each postproc job modify the skimTreeInfo.json sequentially, so ***DO NOT SUBMIT THE DAG CLUSTER THAT DO SKIMMING.*** After all the postproc jobs are done, you can submit the new jobs that using skimmed sample.
+Each postproc job modify the skimTreeInfo.json sequentially, so ***DO NOT SUBMIT THE MULTIPLE DAG CLUSTERS THAT DO SKIMMING.*** After all the postproc jobs are done, you can submit the new jobs that using skimmed sample.
 A prefix of Skim_AnalyzerName will be added to the output file name.
 ```bash
 SKFlat.py -a AnalyzerName -i DYJets -n -1 -e era --skimming_mode
 ```